The Mixing Light Mission Statement

 Josh Petok is a Colorist who helps reality shows look their absolute best.
 From his beginnings on “The Surreal Life,” he strives to intensify drama or comedy while still keeping the presence and authenticity of reality TV.
 Completing work on his 66th show, Josh is continually learning and developing new methods for enhancing the shows that he works on.

-Josh is a Co-host of “The Coloristos,” a monthly podcast about color grading and a moderator on the popular colorist website liftgammagain.com.
-You can find out more about Josh Petok at his website www.joshpetok.com or interact with him on Twitter @joshpetok
+Josh is the host of ‘The Colorist Podcast’ a monthly podcast highlighting the work of some of the industries most in demand and popular colorists.
+Josh is also a moderator on the popular colorist website liftgammagain.com.
+You can find out more about Josh Petok at his website www.joshpetok.com or interact with him on Twitter @joshpetok.

-Rob Bessette operates as the lead Colorist at Finish Post, a full service post production facility located in the heart of Boston.
-Over the past 8 years Rob has fine tuned his color correction skills and consistently works on commercial spots for international brands like Carnival Cruise Lines, Major League Baseball, McDonalds, and Subway.
+Rob Bessette is the lead Colorist at Finish Post, a full-service postproduction facility located in the heart of Boston.
+Over the past 10 years Rob has fine-tuned his color correction skills and consistently works on commercial spots for international brands like Carnival Cruise Lines, Major League Baseball, McDonalds, and Subway.
 He credits much of the creative process to his artistic background and strives to create compelling work day in and day out.
 He uses Blackmagic Design’s DaVinci Resolve color correction system in his daily work, and teaches how just a little bit of color can make a whole world of difference, no matter the project.

 On occasion, Rob teaches color correction at the Boston University Center for Digital Imaging Arts.
 You can learn more about Rob Bessette at his website www.robbessette.com or give him a shout on Twitter @robsbessette.